Myrmex/oid-credentials/README.md

       at System.Runtime.CompilerServices.TaskAwaiter.HandleNonSuccessAndDebuggerNotification(Task task)
       at OidCredentials.Startup.Configure(IApplicationBuilder app, IHostingEnvironment env, IDatabaseInitializer databaseInitializer) in C:\Projects\Core20\Test\OidCredentials\OidCredentials\Startup.cs:line 125

-Apart from the fact that downgrading to .NET Core 2.0 is not an option in my real-world project, If I try I get this other exception:

-    MySql.Data.MySqlClient.MySqlException
-      HResult=0x80004005
-      Message=Specified key was too long; max key length is 3072 bytes Source=MySql.Data

-The solution might be using an alternative driver from Pomelo: `Pomelo.EntityFrameworkCore.MySql 2.0.1` <https://github.com/openiddict/openiddict-core/issues/618#issuecomment-396240521>, but this seems to be affected by the same issue.
+The solution might be using an alternative driver from Pomelo: `Pomelo.EntityFrameworkCore.MySql 2.0.1` <https://github.com/openiddict/openiddict-core/issues/618#issuecomment-396240521>.
+An Oracle solution does not seem to be available in a short time, if at all.
 Bug file: <https://bugs.mysql.com/bug.php?id=89855>.